jcbsfilho/edge-upstash-redis-with-typescript/README.md

-# Getting starded with Next.js Azion Edge Application with Upstash
+# Getting starded Azion Edge Application with Upstash

-## Getting Started with Next.js, Azion and Upstash Redis

-Edge Next.js template that will show a custom greeting depending on the location of the customer.
+Edge template that will show a custom greeting depending on the location of the customer.
 We will upload the greeting message from Upstash Redis.

 ## *1* - Create Account Azion